Alcohol Use Disorder

 Treatments for AUD vary from person to person.
 Treatment is based on the needs of the individual with common approaches including medications, counselling and behavioural therapies.
 Given that people often become dependent on alcohol, withdrawal symptoms are common once treatment begins.
 Alleviating these symptoms, stopping or reducing alcohol consumption and providing people with the knowledge necessary to stop or maintain a healthy level of alcohol use is the general aim of treatment [2].

-Treatment often beings with a medically supervised detox and medication may be required to manage subsequent withdrawal symptoms.
+Treatment often involves a medically supervised detox and medication may be required to manage subsequent withdrawal symptoms.
 Medications such as benzodiazepines are often given to help manage withdrawal symptoms.
 Overall, there exist three Food and Drug Administration-approved medications for AUD: 1) disulfiram produces unpleasant physical reactions such as vomiting if a person consumes alcohol, 2) acamprosate helps combat cravings once drinking has stopped and 3) naltrexone blocks the good feelings alcohol causes [3].

 Despite medications and therapy programs, many people relapse during the treatment process or once the process has ended.
 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) estimates that roughly 90 per cent of people with AUD are likely to experience at least one relapse over the four-year period following treatment [11].
-A variety of reasons have been put forward as to why people may relapse, with much of them relating to the chronic nature of the disease of addiction.
+Many reasons have been put forward as to why people may relapse, with much of them relating to the chronic nature of the disease of addiction.
 Individuals may also face certain problems that cause them to return to drinking behaviours [12].

-AUD is a highly prevalent disorder and with treatments having somewhat limited efficacy, researchers are constantly looking for novel interventions to help people with AUD and to better understand the nature of this disorder.
+AUD is a highly prevalent disorder, and with treatments having somewhat limited efficacy, researchers are constantly looking for novel interventions to help people with AUD and better understand the nature of this disorder.
 One class of psychoactive compounds that have recently found their way back into the laboratory regarding the treatment of AUD are psychedelics.

 Psychedelic and Alcohol Use Disorder

-These researchers also engaged with Alcoholics Anonymous groups and co-founder of the AA, Bill Wilson, believed that LSD could help alcoholics achieve a “spiritual awakening and start on the path of recovery [14].”
+These researchers also engaged with Alcoholics Anonymous groups, and co-founder of the AA, Bill Wilson, believed that LSD could help alcoholics achieve a “spiritual awakening and start on the path of recovery [14].”

 Ketamine